MicrosoftDocs/SupportArticles-docs/Outlook/Client/authentication/outlook-prompt-password-modern-authentication-enabled.md

 > [!NOTE]
 > Office 2016 doesn't require an update for this registry key to work.

-For more information about RPC, see [RPC over HTTP reaches end of support in Office 365 on October 31, 2017](https://support.microsoft.com/help/3201590/rpc-over-http-reaches-end-of-support-in-office-365-on-october-31-2017).
+For more information about RPC, see [RPC over HTTP reaches end of support in Microsoft 365 on October 31, 2017](https://support.microsoft.com/help/3201590/rpc-over-http-reaches-end-of-support-in-office-365-on-october-31-2017).